 However, you have more freedom if you fully own your vehicle to make the decision that you feel is best.
 Think about the age of your vehicle, its current value, and the amount of money that you can pay out of pocket if your car is seriously damaged.

 Analyze your driving habits.
 If you don’t drive regularly, you are less likely to be involved in a collision than someone who has a lot of miles on their car.

 Pay attention to the local data in your area as well.
 Collision coverage is an asset if accidents frequently happen in your neighborhood.

 Collision insurance is an asset if you cannot replace your car or have it repaired when you are involved in a serious accident.
 You need collision coverage if the total value of your vehicle exceeds your deductible amount.
 If you are driving a new car, you need collision coverage.
 If you have previously been in an accident, you need collision coverage.

 This is what you need to know about collision insurance and how it can help protect your vehicle.
-For more information on auto insurance, contact the experts at the Scavone Insurance Center in White Plains, New York, today.
+For more information on auto insurance, contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York, today.